-Intel and AMD are two of the most popular manufacturers for processors.
+Intel and AMD are two of the most popular manufacturers of processors.
 Which one is better?
-Intel or AMD?
+AMD or Intel processor?
 Many people have argued this question, but there isn’t a definitive answer.

-Some will say AMD, while others argue that Intel is the only way to go.
+Some will say AMD, while others argue that Intel is the only way.
 So what should you do if you’re in this situation?
 It all depends on your needs!

 Table Of Content